History of technology: Islamic world

-Wind-powered machines used to grind grain and pump water, the windmill and wind pump, first appeared in what are now Iran, Afghanistan and Pakistan by the 9th century.
+Wind-powered machines used to grind grain and pump water, the windmill and wind pump, first appeared in what are now Iran, Afghanistan, and Pakistan by the 9th century.
 They were used to grind grains and draw up water, and used in the gristmilling and sugarcane industries.
 Sugar mills first appeared in the medieval Islamic world.
 They were first driven by watermills, and then windmills from the 9th and 10th centuries in what are today Afghanistan, Pakistan and Iran.
 Crops such as almonds and citrus fruit were brought to Europe through Al-Andalus, and sugar cultivation was gradually adopted across Europe.
 Arab merchants dominated trade in the Indian Ocean until the arrival of the Portuguese in the 16th century.

 The Muslim world adopted papermaking from China.
 The earliest paper mills appeared in Abbasid-era Baghdad during 794–795.
 The knowledge of gunpowder was also transmitted from China via predominantly Islamic countries, where formulas for pure potassium nitrate were developed.

 The spinning wheel was invented in the Islamic world by the early 11th century.
 It was later widely adopted in Europe, where it was adapted into the spinning jenny, a key device during the Industrial Revolution.
 The crankshaft was invented by Al-Jazari in 1206, and is central to modern machinery such as the steam engine, internal combustion engine and automatic controls.
 The camshaft was also first described by Al-Jazari in 1206.

 Early programmable machines were also invented in the Muslim world.
-The first music sequencer, a programmable musical instrument, was an automated flute player invented by the Banu Musa brothers, described in their Book of Ingenious Devices, in the 9th century.
+The first music sequencer, a programmable musical instrument, was an automated flute player invented by the Banu Musa brothers and described in their Book of Ingenious Devices in the 9th century.
 In 1206, Al-Jazari invented programmable automata/robots.
-He described four automaton musicians, including two drummers operated by a programmable drum machine, where the drummer could be made to play different rhythms and different drum patterns.
+He described four automaton musicians, including two drummers operated by a programmable drum machine, each capable of playing different rhythms and drum patterns.
 The castle clock, a hydropowered mechanical astronomical clock invented by Al-Jazari, was an early programmable analog computer.

 In the Ottoman Empire, a practical impulse steam turbine was invented in 1551 by Taqi ad-Din Muhammad ibn Ma'ruf in Ottoman Egypt.
-He described a method for rotating a spit by means of a jet of steam playing on rotary vanes around the periphery of a wheel.
+He described a method for rotating a spit using a jet of steam acting on rotary vanes around the periphery of a wheel.
 Known as a steam jack, a similar device for rotating a spit was also later described by John Wilkins in 1648.